 What Happens When You Finish All the Leagues

 Although I haven’t done this yet myself, I know that Duolingo doesn’t really make a huge deal out of finishing things.
-Like when you finish a Duolingo tree, a small Golden Owl trophy shows up at the bottom of your course.
+Like back in the day, when you finished a Duolingo tree, a small Golden Owl trophy would show up at the bottom of your course.

 There isn’t much fanfare about it, and I imagine the same is the case here.